DOI10.47051/BCWP5374

 Figure 1: Illustration of an adult male individual of Andinosaura petrorum.

-Natural history: Andinosaura petrorum is an extremely rare lizard that inhabits old-growth cloudforests.1 Andean-Lizards in general are cryptozoic, meaning they prefer moist, shaded microhabitats such as streams with abundant leaf-litter.2,3 Based on its morphology, Peters’ Andean-Lizards are presumably able to climb and are at least partly arboreal.
+Natural history: Andinosaura petrorum is an extremely rare lizard that inhabits old-growth cloud forests.1 Andean-Lizards in general are cryptozoic, meaning they prefer moist, shaded microhabitats such as streams with abundant leaf-litter.2,3 Based on its morphology, Peters’ Andean-Lizards are presumably able to climb and are at least partly arboreal.
 Almost nothing is known about their natural history, but other Andinosaura lay clutches of three eggs in holes in the forest floor.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Endangered Considered to be facing a high risk of extinction in the near future..5 Andinosaura petrorum is included in this category primarily because the species is known from only two localities, its area of distribution is extremely small (312 km2), and there is ongoing degradation of its habitat caused by logging and agricultural expansion.4 To protect this species, it is crucial to implement conservation measures aimed at mitigating habitat loss and reducing the rate of deforestation.
+Conservation: Endangered Considered to be facing a high risk of extinction in the near future..4 Andinosaura petrorum is included in this category primarily because the species is known from only two localities, its area of distribution is extremely small (312 km2), and there is ongoing degradation of its habitat caused by logging and agricultural expansion.4 To protect this species, it is crucial to implement conservation measures aimed at mitigating habitat loss and reducing the rate of deforestation.

 Distribution: Andinosaura petrorum is endemic to Ecuador.
 The species is known only from two localities along the Amazonian slopes of the Andes in Morona Santiago province at elevations between 2175 and 2435 m (Fig. 2).